theMyntt/LLAMA3-AI-API/README.md

 - The Swagger will be available at /swagger route
 - By default, the app will listen to 5000 port
 - Initialize project with `dotnet run`

-## Finalization
-- This app use  [jgravelle.GroqApiLibrary](https://github.com/jgravelle/GroqApiLibrary) plugin, all credits is for him.